NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Experiments

-\paragraph{Spectra-to-molecule} Results for molecular generation from multi-spectral inputs are shown in Table~\ref{tab:spec2struct}.
-Across all spectral combinations, NMIRacle achieves the best overall performance.
-With all three modalities (IR, ${}^{1}$H-NMR, ${}^{13}$C-NMR), it reaches a Top-$1$ accuracy of $0.48$ and Top-$15$ accuracy of $0.66$, improving over NMR2Struct ($0.41$ and $0.58$) and substantially outperforming simpler baselines.
-The SELFIES transformer shows the lowest performance across all spectral combinations.
-While SELFIES guarantees chemical validity, it may also reduce flexibility in conditional generative modeling, leading to worse performance on other structural metrics~\citep{skinnider2024invalid}, and making it harder for the model to resolve the fine-grained structural ambiguities from IR and NMR spectra.

-\paragraph{Scaling to more complex molecules} To assess models' robustness with respect to molecular size and structural diversity, we introduce an empirical \emph{molecular complexity} (MC) index:
+\paragraph{Spectra-to-molecule} Results for molecular generation from multi-spectra inputs are reported in Table \ref{tab:spec2struct}.
+Across all evaluated spectral combinations, NMIRacle consistently achieves the strongest performance.
+When all three modalities (IR, ${}^{1}$H-NMR, ${}^{13}$C-NMR) are available, NMIRacle attains a Top-1 accuracy of $0.48$ and a Top-15 accuracy of $0.66$, outperforming NMR2Struct ($0.41$ / $0.58$) and all other baselines.
+Models that rely on more constrained or less aligned intermediate representations perform substantially worse.
+For instance, SELFIES-based transformer exhibits weaker performance: while SELFIES guarantees chemical validity, it may also reduce flexibility in conditional generative modeling, leading to worse performance on other structural metrics~\citep{skinnider2024invalid}, and making it harder for the model to resolve structural ambiguities from IR and NMR spectra.
+Spec2Mol also underperforms in the spectra-to-molecule task, despite its strong pre-training results.
+This highlights a limitation of SMILES autoencoding as a pre-training strategy for multi-spectra conditional generation: in our setting, aligning spectral representations with a continuous SMILES latent space proves significantly more difficult than conditioning generation on an intermediate, chemically-grounded fragment representation.
+Similar trends have been observed in recent spectra-to-molecule benchmarks~\citep{bohde2025diffms}.
+Additional qualitative success cases are reported in Appendix~\ref{app:success_cases}, illustrating molecules that are correctly recovered by NMIRacle while all competing methods fail. \paragraph{Scaling to more complex molecules} To assess models' robustness with respect to molecular size and structural diversity, we introduce an empirical \emph{molecular complexity} (MC) index:

 where $N_h$, $N_u$, and $N_r$ denote the number of heavy atoms, unique elements, and rings, respectively. $N_{(\cdot)_{\max}}$ corresponds to the $99$-th percentile of the corresponding distribution.
-Molecules are partitioned into ten complexity bins, and Tanimoto similarity (based on Morgan fingerprints) is reported per bin in Figure~\ref{fig:complexity} , under the full multi-spectral setting (IR + ${}^{1}$H-NMR + ${}^{13}$C-NMR).
+Molecules are partitioned into ten complexity bins, and Tanimoto similarity (based on Morgan fingerprints) is reported per bin in Figure~\ref{fig:complexity} across different spectral combinations.
+NMIRacle consistently outperforms baseline models across all complexity bins, maintaining a stable performance lead even as the overall Tanimoto similarity declines for structurally-rich molecules.